plaidpants/ANKH-VR/README.md

 # ANKH VR
 <img src="https://user-images.githubusercontent.com/8979271/177441885-38f6dcca-48a4-4bd2-8031-42c6c518364e.png" width=50% height=50%>

 This project runs the original Ultima 4 in VR using the Unity3D game engine.
-Currently it will run on the Windows PC with an Oculus Rift but other systems may be supported in the future.
+Currently it will run on the Windows PC with an Oculus Rift or Oculus Quest using a link connection but other systems may be supported in the future including potentially running natively on the Oculus Quest.
 It is functionally complete but there are bugs and minor stuff and improvements to make but I would consider it Beta at this point.

 Instructions: